aeharding/sevenhills/src/contact.md

 layout: page.html
 nav:
   contact: true
+disableCall: true
 ---

 ## Contact us

-Feel free to reach out to us with any questions you have, we'd love to answer any questions you may have.
-Our phone scheduler is also a skydive instructor and can answer any specific questions you have about your skydive experience.
+Thanks for your interest in skydiving with Seven Hills.
+Our dropzone is located just outside of Madison, WI &mdash; a short drive from Milwaukee, the Wisconsin Dells, Janesville and Appleton.
+We frequently see people from all over Wisconsin and Illinois.

+Our experienced crew of instructors and members are always ready to answer any questions you may have.
+If you need assistance, please give us a call.
+We look forward to hearing from you and hope to see you at the DZ very soon!

 ### Phone